A Contributing Cycle

 Restoring one of Vancouver’s last salmon streams

 The blog, however, soon became difficult to write.
-On May 5th, he apologized for his “lack of energy and creativity.”
-On May 10th, 2012, the father of two died at home at the age of 43, while holding the hand of his wife Christi.
-Days before, he typed to his friends, “Au revoir but not goodbye.”
+On May 5, the 43-year-old apologized for his “lack of energy and creativity.”
+Five days later the father of two died at home while holding his wife Christi’s hand.
+His last blog entry reads, “Au revoir but not goodbye.”

 Of the over 100 streams in Vancouver that once bore salmon, only three are left: Musqueam, Spanish and Stanley Park’s Beaver Creek.
-Actually four streams if you count the one alternately called Salish by the Musqueam First Nation, Acadia or Hillary Creek by Google — and Unnamed Creek by Metro Vancouver.
-And while a city report designated Salish or “Unnamed” Creek as “one of the last, seemingly healthy streams in the area,” that bill of health began to be compromised in 1947 with the introduction of a culvert.
+Four streams, actually, if you count the one alternately called Salish by the Musqueam First Nation, Acadia or Hillary Creek by Google — and Unnamed Creek by Metro Vancouver.
+And while a city report designated Salish or Unnamed Creek as “one of the last, seemingly healthy streams in the area,” that bill of health was revoked in 1947 with the introduction of a culvert.

 Although other options for their UBC donation emerged, it was Kevin’s connection to landscape that prompted his parents to fund the Salish Creek restoration.
 “If he were alive today,” Colin says, “Kevin would have thought it a dandy way to spend $250,000 of family money.”

-So many partners and government jurisdictions would be involved in the six-year project it could be said to emulate the layering, if not the complexities of nature itself.
+The six-year project would involve so many partners and government jurisdictions that it almost emulated the layering and complexity of nature itself.
 How complex?
-The federal government, for one, oversees the tidal waters and creek itself, while the province protects the streambanks and land surrounding it.
+The federal government oversees the tidal waters and creek itself, while the province protects the streambanks and land surrounding it.
 The drainage, meanwhile, winds through UBC Endowment Lands and Metro Vancouver manages Pacific Spirit Park, through which the lower creek becomes Burrard Inlet.
 And the Musqueam history runs under it all, having the longest stake in their unceded land.
 Just one century ago the peninsula was a diverse, thriving ecosystem.

-“The reestablishing of this creek has not only significance to Musqueam people and for the long-term benefits to our wild salmon,” says Morgan Guerin, Fisheries Officer with the Musqueam First Nation, “but also the identity of the area involved.
-With the cooperation of UBC and Metro Vancouver and the respect they have endeavored to show Musqueam, this project is breathing life into this place that is well within our historical memory.
+“The reestablishing of this creek has not only significance to Musqueam people and for the long-term benefits to our wild salmon,” says Morgan Guerin, a Musqueam First Nation fisheries officer, “but also the identity of the area involved.
+With the cooperation of UBC and Metro Vancouver and the respect they have endeavoured to show Musqueam, this project is breathing life into this place that is well within our historical memory.
 Rather than ‘Here is something we used to own,’ we can say instead, ‘Here is something we belong to.’”

-After the Streamkeepers video was captured back in 2011, engineers added “baffles” to the culvert—little ledges designed to interrupt and slow the current.
-With luck, with human patience, spawning Coho could amble and lever themselves upstream—but these previously built baffles, the project leaders discovered, weren’t enough.
+After the Streamkeepers video was captured in 2011, engineers added baffles to the culvert: little ledges designed to interrupt and slow the current and allow spawning coho to amble and lever themselves upstream.
+But, in 2017 the project leaders discovered these weren’t enough to facilitate spawning.

 A healthy stream runs in a classic pool/riffle sequence, but Unnamed Creek had few riffles or pools.
-“This was impacted habitat,” Barry says, “so we connected the creek to the ocean, restructuring the channel to make it more natural and complex.”
-NHC strategically arranged rocks to create riffles — adding oxygen as water bumbles over them — and log sills to fashion sandy pools in which salmon could spawn and hide from the hungry peer of predators.
-Yet the area was still scribbled with English Ivy, an invasive species which shoulders out indigenous plant species, many of which provide habitat for salmon and other animal and plant species.
-Soon ivy was rooted out in favour of reintroduced salmonberry and red elderberry.
+“This was impacted habitat,” Chilibeck says, “so we connected the creek to the ocean, restructuring the channel to make it more natural and complex.”
+NHC strategically arranged rocks to create riffles — adding oxygen as water bumbles over them — and log sills to fashion sandy pools in which salmon could spawn and hide from predators.
+Yet the area was still scribbled with English Ivy: an invasive species that shoulders out indigenous plants, many of which provide habitat for salmon and other animal and plant species.

-“I admit I tried to talk Colin into moving to other projects,” says Don Mavinic, the UBC professor who acted as Principal Investigator of the restoration.
+“I admit I tried to talk Colin into moving to other projects,” says Don Mavinic, the UBC civil engineering professor who acted as principal investigator of the restoration.
 “But he had perseverance.
 He said, ‘I would rather have it happen here, because this is where my son went to school.’”

-One summer day last year, Mavinic, wearing shorts, checked on the restoration site.
-As bulldozers groaned about replanting shrubs and trees, a Musqueam elder and Metro Vancouver employee stood chatting creek-side.
-Not long after Don introduced himself, a family of otters glided up the creek.
+One summer day last year, Mavinic checked on the restoration site.
+As bulldozers groaned around the forest, replanting shrubs and trees, a Musqueam elder and Metro Vancouver employee chatted creekside.
+Not long after Mavinic introduced himself, a family of otters glided up the creek.

 As Don recalls, “The elder said, ‘Our friends have come to welcome us.’
 And I thought, ‘Wow, this is incredible.
 An out-of-body experience.’”

-Since then, DFO has detected the occasional scurrying of salmon fry.
+Since then, DFO has detected the occasional scurrying of salmon fry in the creek.
 While the fish, Robyn says, may not have originated from a “spawner,” it’s too early to determine whether salmon are actually returning to Salish; only time can reestablish the population.
 “Improvements to the creek,” Robyn adds, “have made it a more functional ecosystem.
-We are seeing contributions to other species as a result of the habitat restoration.
-All are contributions.”
+We are seeing contributions to other species as a result of the habitat restoration.”

-Three small salmon appeared, too, inscribed with the tell-tale markings of a Coho.
-“I would recognize their spots anywhere.”
-The fish were meandering upstream past boulders, logs, and “to this day I don’t know if they spawned or not.
+Three small salmon also appeared, inscribed with the tell-tale markings of a coho.
+“I would recognize their spots anywhere,” he says.
+The fish were meandering upstream past boulders and logs and “to this day I don’t know if they spawned or not.
 I’ll never know because I had to return to class.”

 View more photos from the Salish Creek Project recognition event.